mehrdad-shokri/hidend/README.md

 # Hidend
 ![Alt text](https://i.imgur.com/Q87FBUS.png "Hidend")

 Hidend is a simple multitool for finding website backend ips hiding behind a ddos protection like cloudflare for example or even websites hiding behind tor.
-Hidend can be used to peform ip history checks, subdomain scans, http response checks, favicon hash matching with shodan and censys SSL certificate matching.
+Hidend can be used to perform ip history checks, subdomain scans, http response checks, favicon hash matching with shodan and censys SSL certificate matching.

 # Install